 If you have the same problem which I did, then I, of course, recommend Eye Floaters No More.
 There is nothing to lose in trying their treatment, and it will save you quite a bit of time.
 However, if you don’t want to use their product, other surgeries are available too.
 What matters is that you don’t worry about the floaters.
 This is very important, as it was my constant worrying which led to me being depressed all the time.
 My social life and health suffered a lot because of this.
 Once again, my advice is to not worry, because the problem you have CAN be solved.
 Make sure you try your best to social, stay positive and live as normally as you can while you’re getting ready to undergo treatment.

-I hope you get rid of your eye floaters and return to a normal life.
+I hope that armed with this knowledge you now know how to get rid of eye floaters and return to a normal life.